 IPSec/IKEv2 – The first option using the IPSec/IKEv2 encryption cipher is a good, simple setup.
-The advantage with this option is that it integrates the VPN directly with the Mac OS firewall.
-When you enable the “connect on demand” setting from your Mac OS Network Preferences, you get a 100% leak-proof, always-on VPN.
+The advantage of this option is that it integrates the VPN directly with the Mac OS firewall.
+When you enable the “connect on demand” setting, you get a 100% leak-proof, always-on VPN.
 All apps will be forced through the VPN, and if the VPN connection drops, nothing will get through the Mac OS firewall.

 You can get step-by-step installation instructions here.
-While IKEv2 is not quite as strong of an encryption cipher as OpenVPN, it is still secure, fast, light weight (less CPU-intensive than OpenVPN) and can be used natively (no apps required).
-See the pros and cons different VPN protocols here.
+While IKEv2 is not quite as strong of an encryption cipher as OpenVPN, it is still secure, fast, lightweight (less CPU-intensive than OpenVPN), and can be used natively (no apps required).

 Third-party clients – Two popular third-party clients for Mac OS users are Tunnelblick (free) and Viscosity (one-time $9 license fee).
 Both of these clients work with the OpenVPN protocol, rather than the IKEv2 option above.

-The main drawbacks with these third-party OpenVPN clients is that they don’t have a kill switch.
-This creates a risk for data leakage whenever you interrupt the VPN connection, such as with switching servers or your system going to sleep/waking up.
+The main drawback of using third-party OpenVPN clients is that they don’t always have a kill switch.
+This creates a data leak risk whenever you interrupt the VPN connection, such as with switching servers or your system going to sleep/waking up.
 However, you can create a kill switch with firewall rules or a third-party firewall/traffic monitor, such as Little Snitch.

 There are three different ways to use Perfect Privacy with Android devices:

-- Built-in IPSec VPN configuration (always-on, leak-proof setup that establishes a VPN connection whenever you have internet connectivity)
+- Built-in IPSec VPN configuration (an always-on, leak-proof setup that establishes a VPN connection whenever you have internet connectivity)

 - Third-party OpenVPN apps